Stable Disease Does Not Mean Symptom Free

 When I mentioned the mild relapse to the nurse, she expressed a lot of sympathy.
 No sympathy is needed though.
 If you calculate my personal annualized relapse rate from 2011 to 2016, it’s low at 0.3-0.4 relapses/year.
 That’s a significant change in disease activity from the number of big relapses I had previously from which I never returned to baseline, and questioning whether I might be transitioning to secondary progressive MS at the time we were trying monthly pulse steroids in 2010.

 MRIs don't always correlate to relapses or symptoms

-But MRIs do not always correlate to relapses or symptoms, as Laura wrote in a prior article.
+But MRIs do not always correlate to relapses or symptoms.
 Some of my MS symptoms which are always present to some extent include sensory changes, spasticity, hyperacusis, inability to regulate body temperature, heat sensitivity, fatigue (mental and physical), muscle weakness, impaired balance, occasional urinary urgency, depression, and anxiety.